FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 .. centered:: Figure 6.2-3 load identification start

 After the exercise is over, click the "Get Identification Result" button to obtain the calculated tool data and display it on the page.
-If you want to apply it to the load data, click Apply
+If you want to apply it to the load data, click Apply.

 .. image:: base/019.png
    :width: 3in